Workflow Picks

 Key features

-• Reporting & Analytics: Comprehensive dashboards and custom report builders to track sales performance, marketing campaign ROI, service metrics, and overall business health.
+• Reporting & Analytics: Dashboards and custom report builders to track performance across all hubs, offering insights into marketing ROI, sales forecasts, and service efficiency.

 How it actually performs

 This is where the rubber meets the road.
-HubSpot talks a big game, and generally, it delivers, but with some very real caveats.
+HubSpot talks a big game, and for the most part, it delivers, but with some caveats.
+In my testing, and based on aggregated user reports as of 2026, its performance is generally strong, especially for teams that commit to using its integrated features.

 Pricing breakdown

-Here’s a simplified look at the core tiers:
+Here’s a simplified look at the main tiers:

 Who should use HubSpot?